jf-894/jf-894.github.io/index.md

 ### Welcome!!

 This is my home page!
-My name is Jordan Fernandez and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering
+My name is Jordan Fernandez, and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering
 ## Computer Science Projects

 My GitHub page is [jf-894](http://github.com/jf-894).